 Applications will be reviewed by a panel consisting of the chairmen of the Commission of Fine Arts, the National Endowment for the Arts, and the National Endowment for the Humanities.
 The panel will verify the eligibility of applicant organizations to receive grants, based on the program's legislated eligibility criteria.

-For more additional information, contact the Commission of Fine Arts staff at the above address or by calling (202) 504-2200.
+For more additional information, contact the Commission of Fine Arts staff by emailing NCACAGrants@CFA.gov or by calling (202) 504-2200.